The Holy Trinity of Happiness

 The good life consists of a life filled with “Flow.”

-The term Flow was coined by positive psychology Mihály Csíkszentmihályi and can be defined as a state in which “action and awareness are merged.”
+The term Flow was coined by positive psychologist Mihály Csíkszentmihályi and can be defined as a state in which “action and awareness are merged.”
 It’s being so immersed in what you’re doing that you lose track of time and feeling.
 You’re completely focused on the task at hand and nothing will distract you from it.

 Athletes call this being in the zone.
 You may experience it when you dance, study for a test, read a great book, play ping-pong, or perform open-heart surgery.